Saidaiji Eyo

 ・Eyo Jinku

-(dance performance by dance teams of university and local dance club to liven up the festival)
+(Dance performances by university and local dance teams to energize the festival)

 grounds